Updated: February 1, 2021

 Effective contact tracing programs are guided by four core elements:

-- Technical expertise: Effective contact tracing programs that successfully reach cases and contacts require epidemiological knowledge, logistical capacity, clinical support guidelines, and program management expertise.
+- Technical expertise: Effective contact tracing programs that successfully reach cases and contacts require epidemiological knowledge, logistical capacity, clinical support guidelines, robust training and mentorship programs, and program management expertise.
 Programs should be set up by or in conjunction with public health departments.

 - Adequate Staffing: Without adequate staffing and flexibility, contact tracing programs will be unable to flex up and down as the course of the disease changes.
 A nimble, trained workforce is necessary to create an effective contact tracing program.